-It was exciting to host the third edition of SheTalks and extremely honoured to have some of the most inspirational women as speakers for the event.
+We were extremely honoured to have some of the most inspirational women as speakers for the event.
 The agenda was to Discuss, Learn and above all get Inspired.
 Event kickstarted with a panel discussion with Jincy Samuel – COO and centre head at Coinsecure, Pallavi Gupta – Co-founder and COO at Mast Kalandar, the session was moderated by Bhavna Toor- Founder Shenomics.

-The discussion started with the panel sharing their thoughts on zeroing on a niche, according to Pallavi Gupta “One should not go after the latest buzz, my sincere advice is regardless of what is being talked about in media figure out what is the need that you wish to solve.
-Because the fashion will fade away” Pallavi found an absolute dearth of North Indian eateries when she arrived in Bangalore which is why she started Mast Kalandar along with her husband.
-There are a number of hats that a woman has to juggle in her life, Jincy Samuel says that it is important to overcome the fear of what-ifs and take the plunge and keep learning from your mistakes.
+The discussion started with the panel sharing their thoughts on zeroing on a niche.
+According to Pallavi Gupta “One should not go after the latest buzz.
+My sincere advice is regardless of what is being talked about in media figure out what is the need that you wish to solve.
+Because the fashion will fade away”.
+Pallavi found an absolute dearth of North Indian eateries when she arrived in Bangalore which is why she started Mast Kalandar along with her husband.
+There are a number of hats that a woman has to juggle in her life.
+Jincy Samuel says that it is important to overcome the fear of what-ifs and take the plunge and keep learning from your mistakes.

 Speaking of growth and building business Pallavi Gupta says “It is important to have a goal.
 The goal should not be to raise the next round of funding or to become a unicorn.
 The goal should be to build a firm business.”
 “One can very well be called successful without raising that big round of funding.
 The key is to be happy in what you are doing, for it is pointless to spend time and energy in doing something that does not give you joy” adds Jincy Samuel.
-Even though entrepreneurs do not keep next round of funding as the goal, raising a fund remains and important task.
-And evidence shows that only a small fraction of women run startups have been able to secure funding, Bhavana Toor pointed out.
+Even though entrepreneurs do not keep next round of funding as the goal, raising a fund remains an important task.
+And evidence shows that only a small fraction of women-run startups have been able to secure funding, Bhavana Toor pointed out.

 After the very informative session, we broke for a quick networking session.
 Next in line to deliver a talk was Sairee Chahal the founder of Sheroes.
 We were glad to have Sairee all the way from New Delhi skype with us and tell us about how Sheroes came into being and the importance of finding the right co-founder.